 That there is an exercise in the wrong way to go about it.
-Since then, we’ve wised-up somewhat about hosting and now know exactly what it is that you should look for when deciding.
+Since then, we’ve wised up somewhat about hosting and now know exactly what it is that you should look for when deciding.
 They all have a stack of components to them, but we have found (apart from price) the top 5 features to consider when selecting a web host.

-The first step before embarking on a hosting hunt is knowing yourself what your intentions are for your website or business.
-If you create small sites with a few pages, or even larger more authority-style sites, do you intend to scale up at any time to a point beyond what regular hosting deals can offer you?
-Most of the features provided by popular hosting companies such as hostgator.com, bluehost.com or webhostinghub.com are applicable to all sites, but a large business is going to require greater capabilities than your standard home office worker or website creator.
+The first step before embarking on a hosting hunt is knowing what your intentions are for your website or business.
+If you create small sites with a few pages or even larger more authority-style sites, do you intend to scale up at any time to a point beyond what regular hosting deals can offer you?
+Most of the features provided by popular hosting companies such as hostgator.com, bluehost.com, or webhostinghub.com are applicable to all sites, but a large business is going to require greater capabilities than your standard home office worker or website creator.

 1. Customer and Technical Support

-If your site decides to give you grief on a public holiday, you are unlikely to feel happy about waiting until the next work day to have the problem investigated.
-We suggest contacting any ‘potential’ hosts by every contact point that they offer.
+If your site decides to give you grief on a public holiday, you are unlikely to feel happy about waiting until the next workday to have the problem investigated.
+We suggest contacting any ‘potential’ hosts at every contact point that they offer.
 This way you can judge their response times as well as the knowledge of their operators.
 It’s also a good idea to check for reviews by other users.
 If someone has had a bad experience with their provider’s service, chances are that they are letting others know about it.

 2. Uptime / Reliability

-Many of the larger, well-known hosting companies offer a 99.99 per cent uptime guarantee.
+Many of the larger, well-known hosting companies offer a 99.99 percent uptime guarantee.
 This simply means that it is the amount of time that you can expect your website to be visible online.
 Even at this uptime rate, hosting providers will allow for approximately 100 minutes of downtime each week, whether they make this obvious or not.

-Closely read their terms to understand exactly to what extent they hold themselves accountable for downtime of your site.
+Closely read their terms to understand exactly to what extent they hold themselves accountable for the downtime of your site.
 Any host that cannot have you online practically ‘all the time’, is wasting your time and costing you money.
-Find out about their history with power outages and equipment failures.
+Find out about their history of power outages and equipment failures.
 Identify when they initiate their planned outages for maintenance and ask if this is included within their uptime agreement.

 3. Disk Space

 Your host-to-be needs to have enough space on their server to be able to accommodate your site, particularly if your site goes above and beyond with all the ‘bells and whistles.’
-If your site is full of videos, animations, audios and graphics, or you plan for it to become this way, the hosting provider needs to be able to accommodate the extra space that your site will require to keep functioning with these features.
+If your site is full of videos, animations, audio, and graphics, or you plan for it to become this way, the hosting provider needs to be able to accommodate the extra space that your site will require to keep functioning with these features.

 Beware of claims of unlimited space, as you might find yourself surprised with unexpected hidden conditions.
-Generally, you will get more disk space than you need, but it’s wise to ensure you have that piece of mind from the beginning.
+Generally, you will get more disk space than you need, but it’s wise to ensure you have that peace of mind from the beginning.

 You don’t want your site to face downtime or your account to incur additional fees as a penalty for receiving too many monthly visitors.
 The bandwidth offered by your hosting company needs to allow for more than sufficient transfer or download of data from your site to those who visit.
 Your bandwidth is also impacted by the emails you send, especially if they have attachments.